Here are some tools and apps we've discovered that can enhance your productivity in the workplace, teach you new skills, and make your life easier.

 Grammarly is writing-enhancement software.
-It's available as a mobile app (Android and iOS), as well as via plugins for Chrome, Firefox, Safari, and Edge.
+It's available as a mobile app (Android and iOS) which includes in-app purchases, as well as via plugins for Chrome, Firefox, Safari, and Edge.
 In addition, it covers all bases by offering apps which integrate with Microsoft Office and Windows.

 Grammarly scans the text you type and automatically detects potential grammar, spelling, punctuation, word choice, and style mistakes in your writing.
 It also includes a plagiarism detector.

 The Grammarly Keyboard app for your phone checks your text as you write and catches those pesky mistakes that can creep in while typing on mobile devices.

 If you're installing on a computer, note that you'll have to temporarily disable McAfee antivirus.